-Within a given Staph. species group, there was considerable variability in the observed quarter SCC.
+Within a given Staph. species group, there was considerable variability in the observed quarter SCC (Figure 2).
 This within-species variation was also observed by other studies looking at SCC by Staph. species, including Fry et al. (2014) and Supré et al. (2011).
 Quarters with an IMI due to S. chromogenes had an especially wide span of observed quarter SCC in the current study, ranging from 2,000 (the lower limit of detection) to 6,100,000 cells/mL.
 This variability in the effect of S. chromogenes on quarter SCC was also noted in Valckenier et al. (2021), where quarters classified as having a transient IMI due to S. chromogenes had a mean SCC of 69,000 cells/mL, while those classified as having a persistent S. chromogenes IMI had a SCC of 351,000 cells/mL.
 Wuytack et al. (2020) found S. chromogenes to be the most prevalent NAS species causing IMI in quarters identified both as healthy (≤ 50,000 cells/mL) and subclinically infected (> 50,000 cells/mL), as well as one of the three most commonly isolated demonstrating clinical signs of mastitis.
 Similarly, Condas et al. (2017b) found that in NAS-positive quarters, S. chromogenes was isolated with similar frequency from quarters classified as low-SCC (< 200,000 cells/mL), high SCC (> 200,000 cells/mL), and those with clinical mastitis.
 This observed diversity in the effect of S. chromogenes may suggest that strain type could play a role in the variable pathogenicity of NAS species, as some previous work suggests (Hyvönen et al., 2009; Åvall-Jääskeläinen et al., 2013; Naushad et al., 2019).
 More work exploring the possible effect of strain type while accounting for cow-level effects (i.e. immune response, DIM, parity), especially for S. chromogenes, is warranted to further understand this variability of observed effect on quarter SCC.
+As we further understand the ecology and epidemiology of individual NASM species and identify species or strains with host-adapted or contagious behavior , speciation and strain typing for NASM will be important as a part of mastitis control decision making.

 A large amount of variability was also seen in the observed qSCC for culture negative quarters included in the study, which ranged from 2,000 (lower limit of detection) to 8,400,000 cells/mL.
 The presence of some relatively high quarter SCC observations in this group likely highlights the limitation of using bacterial culture as a method for identifying IMI, as was pointed out by Fry et al. (2014).
 Researchers in that study point out that the low sensitivity of bacterial culture as a test for IMI may have resulted in the presence of some undiagnosed IMI in the negative control quarters.
 The definition for an IMI in the current study (duplicate milk samples interpreted in series) results in an even lower sensitivity than used by Fry et al., which may compound this issue.
 However, in order for a quarter to be considered culture negative in the current study, both milk samples were required to have either no growth at all or no significant growth on both plates, which is also a fairly strict definition.
 Despite this limitation, the median (Figure 2) and mean (Table 2) SCC for the negative control quarters was still well below that of most NAS species.